Charon92/cpp_python_template/README.md

 methods for just creating functions are a little different.

 ## Installation
-Install from directory containg CMakeLists.txt using cmake (on a *nix system):
+Install from the directory containing CMakeLists.txt using cmake:
 - `cmake -DPYTHON_EXECUTABLE=$(which python3) . && make && make install`

 **An important note :**